 Slow roasted tomatoes are a great way to preserve tomatoes from the summer over into cooler weather.
 After roasting, the tomatoes are frozen and can be used in soups, sauces, and pastas, and keep their flavour.

-These can also be stored in the fridge, covered with olive oil, for a week or two.
+These slow roasted tomatoes can also be stored in the fridge, covered with olive oil, for a week or two.
 They’re excellent on sandwiches and toast.
-Try them on this sandwich from Traci at Vanilla and Bean.
+Try them on this sandwich from Traci at Vanilla and Bean, or in a roasted tomato soup, or a summer vegetable pasta.

 If I haven’t convinced you yet, feel free to come on over and try one for yourself.
 This is more of a simple tutorial than a recipe, so you can use whatever kinds of tomatoes you have, and roasting time will differ a bit based on that.